plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

     sudo apt-get -y install python3-pip

-With `pip` installed you can now install Patroni.
-As we use Consul as DCS we choose the this version:
+With `pip` installed you can now install patroni.
+As we use Consul as DCS we choose this version:

     sudo pip3 install patroni[consul]